MicrosoftDocs/dynamics-365-ai/ai-docs/sales/delete-a-sequence.md

 ---
-title: "Delete a sequence in sales accelerator | MicrosoftDocs"
+title: "Delete a sequence in sales accelerator (Sales Insights) | MicrosoftDocs"
 description: "Permanently delete a sequence that is no longer required in your organization and disconnect records from it." ms.date: 01/11/2021 ms.topic: article